Hdoc1509/nvim-config/README.md

 If you want to integrate your older configuration or want to extend this configuration, follow next indications:

-- Custom global variables must be in `init.vim`.
+- Custom global variables and Mapleader must be in `core/globals.lua`.
 - General options must be placed in `core/options.vim`.
 - Plugins call must be setted in `core/plugins.vim`.
 - Plugins configurations must be added inside `plugins` folder and then sourced in `core/plugins-config.vim` with pattern `plugin-name.(vim|lua)`.
-- Mapleader and simple mappings must be setted in `core/maps.vim`.
+- Simple mappings must be setted in `core/maps.vim`.
 - Complex mappings must be setted in `lua/maps.lua`.
 - Options related to colorschemes and custom GUI highlighting goes in `core/colors.vim`.
 - Options for Neovim GUI's are in `ginit.vim`.